jitendarnath/jitendarnath/README.md

 I am a CS undergraduate at **Vemana Institute of Technolgy, B'luru | India**. </br>
 Currently looking for an internship in the web development and designing field.

 I love exploring new front-end technologies.
-Recently enjoying problem solving as well.
+Recently enjoying problem solving as well. :shipit: </br>

-I am currently working on something cool. :shipit:  </br>
-Recently enjoyed learning Data Science and Machine Learning. 🌱
+Recently I,m enjoying learning Data Science and Machine Learning. 🌱

 ## How to reach me </br>
 :handshake: Make connections on [Linkedin](https://www.linkedin.com/in/jitendarnath/)